LejonKralemann/CISTRANSGUIDE/readme.txt

 FlankAUltEnd:	the position on the DSB_chrom where flank A ends (if there are multiple possibilities, take the furthest downstream).
 Flank A is the flank starting with the primer.
 Flank A and Flank B may overlap.
 Locus_name: a name denoting the locus in which a DSB is created, or T-DNA border that is focused on.
 FLANK_A_ORIENT: The orientation of the primer and thus of flank A, relative to the reference genome sequence.
-FLANKBUltStart:	the position on the DSB chrom on where flank B starts (if there are multiple possibilities, take the furthest upstream).
+FlankBUltStart:	the position on the DSB chrom on where flank B starts (if there are multiple possibilities, take the furthest upstream).
 Flank B is the flank after the nick or DSB.
 Flank B and flank A may overlap.
 Genotype: The name of the genotype of the organism that was sampled.
 Plasmid_alt: the name of the second plasmid, if a transformation with multiple plasmids has been performed.
 Enter "NA" if you only used 1 plasmid.
 DNA: name of the DNA sample from which libraries were made.
 Often one DNA sample is used to do an LB, RB, FW, and RV reaction.
 Example: "7C1".